netdata/msi-installer/README.md

+# :warning: _This installation method is no longer supported_ :warning:

+It has always had some serious issues that mean it’s not production quality, not to mention the issues inherent in trying to use WSL for production workloads.
+The currently preferred method for monitoring Windows hosts is to install the agent on a properly supported platform and monitor the Windows host remotely via the Windows Exporter collector as outlined at https://learn.netdata.cloud/docs/collecting-metrics/windows-systems/windows

+_**ALL**_ support requests regarding this installer will be directed to that same documentation and closed.

+We are currently working on a (mostly) native Windows version of the Netdata Agent that will be far superior in essentially every way which is expected to be released before the end of 2024.
+Once that release happens, this repository will be archived.

 # Netdata MSI Installer

 Netdata installer for Windows using WSL.
 Use this installer to quickly explore how Netdata monitors Windows hosts.